-DC fans should be over the moon right now, as almost all of the reviews of Wonder Woman so far have been overwhelmingly positive (check out Heroic Insider Rebirth Episode 2 for our reaction).
+DC fans should be over the moon right now, as almost all of the reviews of Wonder Woman so far have been overwhelmingly positive.
 Having seen the film myself, I think one of the reasons this film succeeds so well is that it knows exactly what it is trying to be.
 Director Patty Jenkins and company had a clear and precise message that they wanted to impart and I believe they pulled it off exceptionally well.

 In the film, there is a line where Steve Trevor tells Diana that “Not all people are all good.”
 In a recent interview with ScreenRant, the film’s stars Gal Gadot and Chris Pine were asked to explain why that is the film’s message:

 Chris Pine: “Yeah.
 100%.
 I mean that was…”

 Chris Pine: “I love that scene because it’s trying to explain to someone why we fight wars.
 It’s like when you think about it, it’s a great question.
 Why do we kill one another?
 And in that statement I think is both what is great and awful about being a human being, which is you can succumb to the worst parts of yourself and lose hope and become violent, nihilistic, and just kind of follow that path or you can work against that and try your damnedest to do your part for the betterment of the world and it’s hard and messy and ugly and none of us are perfect, but you can try and I think that is the message.
 Yeah.”